JojiiOfficial/GoLogServer/README.md

 Run `./gologserver install` to create a systemd service if you want
 <br>
 # User
 Logging daemons need a token.
-You have to add rows in the user table to activate token<br>
+You have to add a row into the user table to activate one (or multiple)<br>
 ```mysql
 INSERT INTO User (username, token) VALUES ('LoggerNameHere', '24ByteTokenHere')
 ```